 .
 “The blackwood (chromatic) D whistle arrived today and it is exactly what I have been searching and hoping for!
 I have been playing on an aluminum Burke and a brass Burke – excellent whistles – but not the tone quality I have been wanting.
 I am SO happy with this whistle.
 Thank you, Thank you!”
 Tom R, Dayton, Ohio.

 This is ALSO available in the key of C/F. Please specify which you prefer when ordering.
+Remember that this model regardless of key is often made upon ordering and therefore may require some time; please inquire when ordering.

 The “Mark 1” version is what is described above, but I also offer a “mark 2” version in which instead of the double hole for the left hand, there are two separate tone holes for the ring and little finger in the style of modern 10-hole fifes.
 See the photos and be sure of what you prefer when ordering.